JLR DELIVERS SIGNIFICANTLY IMPROVED Q4 PERFORMANCE IN CHALLENGING YEAR

 LEARN MORE

-• Range Rover, Range Rover Sport and Defender model mix was 76.7% of total wholesale volumes in Q2 FY26, down from 77.2% in prior quarter and up from 67.0% year‑on‑year
+• Range Rover, Range Rover Sport and Defender model mix in Q4 FY26 was 77.1% of total wholesale volumes, up from 66.3% in Q4 FY25

 WHOLESALES (UNITS)